 What are your security procedures?

 The security of the information collected through Datonics’ technology is important to us.
 Information collected by the Datonics system is stored in databases that are maintained in a secure data center in the United States.
 Both physical and Internet access are strictly protected and limited.
 Access is granted only to those with authorization.
-The information is stored anonymously, and is therefore not personally identifiable – even by Datonics.
-No method of transmission over the Internet, or method of electronic storage is 100% secure, however.
-Therefore, while we strive to use commercially acceptable means to protect your information, we cannot guarantee its absolute security.
+No method of transmission over the Internet or of electronic storage is 100% secure, however.
+Therefore, while we strive to use commercially acceptable means to protect the information we collect, we cannot guarantee its absolute security.

 How can I opt-out?